-A bone block procedure for shoulder instability with glenoid bone loss, using J&J LATARJET instrumentation for precise, reproducible bone transfer.
+The Latarjet procedure is a bone block surgery for shoulder instability with glenoid bone loss, transferring the coracoid process to the front of the glenoid using Johnson & Johnson LATARJET instrumentation for precise, reproducible fixation.

 Recurrent shoulder dislocations can erode the bone of the glenoid (shoulder socket), making standard labral repairs less effective.
 The Latarjet procedure is designed for patients with significant glenoid bone loss or those who have failed prior stabilization surgery.